phdru/m_librarian/docs/before_begin.rst

    [database]
    URI = sqlite:///full/path/to/database

-See some more examples in sample/m_librarian.conf.
+See some more examples in m_librarian.conf.sample.
 See detailed description for DB URIs in `SQLObject documentation
 <http://sqlobject.org/SQLObject.html#declaring-a-connection>`_.